Rugal/rugal.github.com/_posts/2013-11-03-shrink-image-with-linux-command.md

     -fill white  -stroke black  -strokewidth 5  -annotate  +20+25 'Rugal Bernstein'  \
     to $OUTPUTFILE
 {%endhighlight%}
-This command will resize the picture and make a annotation on it named "Rugal Bernstein"
+This command will resize the picture and make a annotation on it named `Rugal Bernstein`